carolekoziol/recipes/docs/main_course/loco_moco.md

 3. Slowly add broth while whisking to avoid lumps.
 4. Bring to a boil, stirring frequently.

-Note: if you dont have any mushrooms just omit them.
+Note: if you don't have any mushrooms just omit them.